-- 1. To be eligible, the employee must have completed fifteen (15) years of full-time employment as an employee of the District at the time the retirement letter is submitted.
-At least ten of those years must have been as a certificated employee with the district.
-The employee must provide the Superintendent with timely notice of his or her intent to retire, as well as an irrevocable letter of resignation, to take advantage of the Program; and - 2.
+- 1. To be eligible, the employee must have completed fifteen (15) years of full-time employment as a certificated employee of the District and must provide the Superintendent with timely notice of his or her intent to retire, as well as an irrevocable letter of resignation, to take advantage of the Program; and - 2.
 To be eligible, the employee must: - A. Be at least sixty (60) years of age by the date of retirement; or - B. Be at least fifty-five (55) years of age and have thirty-five (35) years of creditable service with TRS by the date of retirement.

-Those employees who elect to continue working in school years commencing after the date that they have qualified for a non-discounted TRS pension are not eligible to receive the increases in salary benefits listed below in section 1 of Program Benefits; however, these employees remain eligible for Insurance Benefits in section 2.
+Those employees who elect to continue working in school years commencing after the date that they have qualified for a non-discounted TRS pension are not eligible to participate in the Program.